-- 1. University of the People is a private institution approved to operate by the California Bureau for Private Postsecondary Education. - University of the People has been continuously accredited by the Distance Education Accrediting Commission (DEAC) since January 2014.
+- 1. University of the People is a private institution approved to operate by the California Bureau for Private Postsecondary Education.
+Approval to operate means compliance with state standards as set forth in the CEC and 5, CCR. - 2.
+University of the People has been continuously accredited by the Distance Education Accrediting Commission (DEAC) since January 2014.
 Contact information for DEAC: 1101 17th Street NW, Suite 808, Washington, D.C.
-20036, phone number: (202) 234-5100, fax number
+20036, phone number: (202) 234-5100, fax number (202) 332-1386, www.deac.org.
+The Accrediting Commission of the DEAC is listed by the U.S.